-- External (fleas, ticks, lice, mosquito, flies)
+- External (fleas, ticks, lice, mosquitoes, flies)

 When it comes to external parasites, fleas and ticks are the most widespread and imminent danger.

-Fleas and ticks are dangerous on several levels:
+Namely, fleas and ticks are dangerous on several levels:

 - Their mere presence causes irritation and inflammation of the skin that causes itchiness and can trigger secondary skin infections and hair loss.